Click Here for Additional Resources

-Historically, DCSE has utilized AV funding to provide services such as mediation, parenting education, parenting plan development, and supervised visitation, as well as related trainings.
-In Federal Fiscal Year (FFY) 2022, VDSS issued a sub-award to Total Action for Progress (TAP) to provide supervised visitation and safe exchange services through their Sabrina's Place program, which was renewed through FFY 2024.
-Additionally, DCSE is launching a free, virtual co-parenting education course available to parents with a DCSE child support case beginning in 2024 (date tbd).
+Historically, DCSE has utilized AV funding to facilitate services such as mediation, parenting education, parenting plan development, and supervised parenting time (a.k.a. "visitation"), as well as related trainings.
+In Federal Fiscal Year (FFY) 2025, VDSS issued a sub-award to Total Action for Progress (TAP) to provide supervised parenting time and exchange services through their Sabrina's Place program based in Roanoke.
+DCSE also offers limited co-parenting education courses for participants of its Family Engagement Services program.

 Safe Access for Victims' Economic Security (SAVES) Grant